Harry-Yates/PhaserGame-RPG-Caves/README.md

 There is a different Easter Egg SFX on each scene mapped to:

-- Q: Play hidden SFX.
+- Q: Play hidden sound effect.

 ### :open_file_folder: The Brief:

 - Create a game using the Phaser 3 framework.
-- The game will be presented at an industy leaders expo on Dec 03 2021.

 ### :hourglass_flowing_sand: Time spent / Deadline: